The highest-earning YouTuber in the world is a 9-year-old boy.

 However, if you don’t already have a website to connect to AdSense, now would be a great time to build one.

 Got an existing website that’s already generating traffic?
 Great.
-Just make sure your site meets Google’s program policies before connecting it up with AdSense.
+Just make sure your site meets Google’s program policies before connecting it with AdSense.

 Next, you’ll need to meet Google’s minimum video monetization criteria: